Income from passive sources is greater than expenditure; equals financial independence. Sounds simple? There are some nuances!

 Time and money

-This is the standard plan and most people have accepted the traditional way of doing things and never challenge it.
+This is the standard plan and most people have accepted it and will never challenge it.
 They don't think about doing things differently to get different results.
 They sit in jobs they don't like waiting for a retirement where they can actually do what they want when they are free.

-The question for most people is will the money last til the end of the month until they get their next pay check.
-In a recent report* fewer than half the UK households on a low to middle income have any money left at the end of the month!
+The question for most people is will the money last till the end of the month until they get their next pay check.
+In a recent report* fewer than half the UK's households on a low to middle income have any money left at the end of the month!
 Less than HALF!!

-The concept of financial independence has at the root of it decoupling time and money so that even if you don't work you have enough to live each month.
+The concept of financial independence; at the root of is decoupling time and money so that even if you don't work you have enough to live each month.
 If you take some of your monthly income and invest it each month so that it compounds over time you will build passive income.
 As a certain point the size of this pot produces more money than you need to live and you are free to do whatever you want with your time!

-It is about investing in assets that generate a return whether you work or not in that month.
+It is about investing in assets that generate a return whether you work or not.

 Investments and buying assets